Experimental Assortments for Choice Estimation and Nest Identification: Introduction

 \section{Introduction}

-Understanding agent choice is important in many applications: a retailer wants to know how customers choose between different brands of a product; a car dealer wants to know how buyers select from its available models; a policymaker wants to know how citizens substitute among transportation modes.
-The goal is to estimate a choice model, which specifies for any menu or "assortment" of options, the expected market share that each option would receive.
+Understanding agent choice is important in many applications: a retailer wants to know how customers choose among different brands of a product; a car dealer wants to know how buyers select from its available models; a policymaker wants to know how citizens substitute among transportation modes.
+The goal is to estimate a choice model, which specifies, for any menu or "assortment" of options, the expected market share that each option would receive.

-Choice models capture the phenomenon that offering a smaller assortment concentrates more market share on each remaining option.
+Choice models capture how offering a smaller assortment concentrates more market share on each remaining option.
 In the simplest Multi-Nomial Logit (MNL) choice model, these market shares are assumed to all increase by the same \%.
-For example, this is corroborated by the sales on Day 2 in \Cref{table:introExample}: when milk (\milk) and boba (\boba) were not offered, the sales of apple juice (\apple) and orange juice (\orange) both increased by 20\% relative to Day 1, where all drinks were offered.
+For example, this can be illustrated by the sales on Day 2 in \Cref{table:introExample}: when milk (\milk) and boba (\boba) were not offered, the sales of apple juice (\apple) and orange juice (\orange) both increased by 20\% relative to Day 1, where all drinks were offered.
 This suggests that on Day 2, some of the customers whose favorite drink would have been \milk or \boba chose \apple or \orange instead, following a 2 to 1 ratio that is consistent with the sales on Day 1.

-However, the MNL assumption is often violated, e.g.\ on Day 3 in \Cref{table:introExample}: when \apple was not offered, the sales of \orange increased disproportionately (doubling relative to Day 1 sales) compared to the 20\% increases of \milk and \boba.
+However, the MNL assumption is often violated, e.g.\ on Day 3 in \Cref{table:introExample}: when \apple was not offered, the sales of \orange doubled relative to Day 1 sales compared to the 20\% increases of \milk and \boba.
 This calls for richer choice models such as Nested Logit, which partitions the items into "nests" of close substitutes.
 Under this model, when a customer's favorite drink (\apple) is not offered, they are more likely to switch to a drink in the same nest (in this case, a different juice \orange) than to drinks in other nests (\milk, \boba).
-Note that fewer total sales were lost on Day 3, because at least one item from each nest was offered, justifying why it may be important to learn the grouping of items into nests.
+Note that fewer total sales were lost on Day 3, because at least one item from each nest was offered, justifying the importance of learning the grouping of items into nests.